ACL-CMS-P1/carret/README.md

 ## Synopsis

 Our project is an authentication security solution that is intended for publication as an npm package.
-Developers can install our security package for use in their new and existing apps that requires security.
-It uses a MongoDB to store user events such as signup, signin/login, failed login, etc., and other relevant user data.
+It suspends user accounts based on failed login attempts and captures IP address, geolocation and other related metadata.
+It also leverages the Sqreen REST API to identify IP addresses and email addresses that are known to be malicious and prevents user sign-up or sign-in.
+Malicious IP and email addresses are added to internal blacklists that can be exported and shared with IT security teams.
+Developers can install our security package for use in their new and existing apps that require enhanced login security.

 For coding standards and user stories, see our [DEVELOPER.md](DEVELOPER.md).
 For a more detailed description and demo code for our endpoints, see the [presentation.md](presentation.md).
 We recommend using postman with these examples to quickly see the responses.